Indy Heritage Tour - History Hoosier Style

 - Indiana Historical Society — at the Indiana Experience, step through an historic photograph and see the image come alive.
 It’s just like “You are There.”
 While inside the Center, drop in to hear the songs of Hoosier native Cole Porter.
 (1-1.5 hours)

 - Conner Prairie — Indiana's first Smithsonian affiliate is an 800-acre time machine.
 Visit with residents of 1836 Prairietown; get caught in a Confederate raid in the 1863 Civil War Journey, or soar high in the sky on the 1859 Balloon Voyage.
 (2-4 hours)

-- Kurt Vonnegut Memorial Library — Houses the personal artifacts of Hoosier native and renowned author Kurt Vonnegut.
+- Kurt Vonnegut Memorial Library — The Museum/Library is closed for relocation and operates a pop-up gift shop at Circle Center Mall during the relocation process.
+Once reopened, it will house the personal artifacts of Hoosier native and renowned author Kurt Vonnegut.
 Whimsical cartoons, his famous typewriter, and manuscripts offer insights into this complex author.

 - Indiana Landmarks — Tour their magnificent center, a beautifully restored church, or participate in a private tour of Monument Circle, the City Market Catacombs, and Morris-Butler House.